-Paül Patricio Ordonez was born in Santa Cruz, one of the Galapagos Islands in 1993, and moved at an early age to the Andean city of Cuenca, Ecuador.
+Paül Patricio Ordonez was born in the Andean city of Cuenca, Ecuador in 1993.
 At the age of 13, Paül started attending expositions and working in his parent’s furniture business.
 This influenced his decision to pursue a career in the arts, and the design and manufacture of furniture.
 At 16, Paül established a workshop with other students at his college, where he produced various works, including vases, lamps, bars and paintings made in acrylic.

 First exhibiting at the Museo Manuel Agustin Landivar at 8 years old, Paül has refined his skills studying Fine Arts and Furniture Design at RMIT in Melbourne, and subsequently completing a semester in Industrial design in Buenos Aires, Argentina.
 Paul has previously run his own Design Atelier (studio) in Cuenca, Ecuador, where most of his current exhibitions draw inspiration from.